bubkoo/html-to-image/README.md

 Defaults to `1.0` (`100%`)

+### cacheDisable

+Set to true to set the fetch cache option to 'no-cache'

+Defaults to `false`
 ### cacheBust

 Set to true to append the current time as a query string to URL requests to enable cache busting.